Introduced by Rep. Maureen Stapleton (D) on July 18, 2012

 To require a public school district to get the written consent of a parent or guardian before placing a child in a classroom with a teacher who is rated “ineffective” on his or her most recent year-end evaluation, as defined by a system the state is developing following enactment of a 2011 teacher tenure reform law.
+Official Text and Analysis.

-Referred to the House Education Committee on July 18, 2012.
+Referred to the House Education Committee on July 18, 2012

-Reported in the House on November 29, 2012, with the recommendation that the substitute (H-1) be adopted and that the bill then pass.
+With the recommendation that the substitute (H-1) be adopted and that the bill then pass.

 The substitute passed by voice vote in the House on December 5, 2012

 To not require a parent's written consent, but instead just give the parent "an opportunity to request reassignment" of the child to a different teacher.